go-goyave/goyave/v6_CHANGELOG.md

   - Transaction mode removed.
 Use sqlmock instead
   - ReplaceDB removed.
 Use sqlmock instead
   - Logger is now an accessor function, not a field.
 Field unexported.
 Set the logger with Options instead.
+  - Removed the RegisterRoutes method.
+Unnecessary complexity.
+Register routes using `server.Router()` instead.
+You can more easily pass your services to your controllers too
+  - Router regex cache is cleared on Start.
 - websocket: New() now takes a configuration struct as parameter
 - validation:
   - no more access to Config and DB